aws-samples/mlops-multi-account-terraform/base-infrastructure/README.md

 1. AWS Role Name

-In previous steps, you bootstrapped your AWS accounts, deploying an AWS IAM role that can be assumed by GitHub actions.
+In previous steps, you bootsrapped your AWS accounts, depoying an AWS IAM role that can be assumed by GitHub actions.
 If you did not customize the role name, this should be `aws-github-oidc-role`.

 Create a new [Secret in this GitHub repository](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) under the name `AWS_ASSUME_ROLE_NAME` and set its value to the role name.